mirageglobe/zenifywp/README.md

 ZenifyWP
 ================================================

-- Author: Jimmy MG Lim (mirageglobe@gmail.com)
+- Author/site: Jimmy MG Lim (mirageglobe@gmail.com) / www.mirageglobe.com
-- Twitter: @mirageglobe
-- Blog: www.mirageglobe.com
 - Source: https://github.com/mirageglobe/zenifywp
-- License: Apache License 2.0

 ZenifyWP is designed to make the development of wordpress themes simplier.
 It is built using HTML5 with responsive bootstrap (with bootstrap mobile first in mind).
 It now includes fontawesome, bootstrap, jquery by default and has a carousel which can be enabled.